 Maybe you went to dental school and believed your administrators touting today as the best time in history to be a dentist despite huge dental student debt.
 You thought you would work four days a week and drive a Porsche to work.

 The truth is, some dentists do have this experience.
 Unfortunately, not nearly as many dentists achieve this level of financial success as in the past.
-A recent study by the American Dental Association found that average incomes for dentists fell from $213,875 in 2005 to $188,580 in 2016.
+According to the American Dental Association, the average income for dentists fell from $213,875 in 2005 to $197,90 in 2017.

 There is an alarming trend in the dental profession away from an army of small business owners to an army of employees at corporate dental groups.
 I use the word alarming because the profits in the dental world increasingly go to private equity and other investors instead of doctors like you.